AI-DEVELOPER-99/TELECOM_TICKET_ANALYSIS/readme.md

 ### Frontend Issues

 **Problem: Frontend can't connect to backend**
-- Ensure backend is running on port 5000: `curl http://localhost:5000/health`
+- Ensure backend is running on port 5001: `curl http://localhost:5001/health`
-- Check `BACKEND_URL` in `frontend/.env` matches backend address
+- Check `BACKEND_URL` in `frontend/.env` matches backend address (should be `http://localhost:5001`)
 - Verify no firewall blocking localhost connections
 - Check CORS is enabled in backend (it is by default)
+- Ensure frontend proxy routes include `/api/generate-solution`

 **Problem: `npm install` fails**
 - Update Node.js to version 14+: `node --version`